Ferris-State-University/mac-shell-scripts/README.md

 ## apps/hyphenate.app

-Hyphenates the clipboard.
-I use it to turn file names with spaces into file names with hyphens.
+Replaces spaces with hyphens for the data in the clipboard

 ## apps/lower-case.app

-Converts the clipboard to lower case.
+Converts the clipboard contents to lower case

 ## apps/timestamp-token.app

-Puts the current timestamp on the clipboard with the format %Y_%m_%d_%H_%M_%S.
+Puts a timestamp on the clipboard in the format YYYY_mm_dd_HH_MM_SS

 ## apps/project-notes.app
-Launches the Notes project in WebStorm.
+Launches my Notes project in WebStorm